KartikTalwar/uber.py/README.md

 Examples
 --------
-- examples/ubercli.py: a fairly complete example that shows you how to ping the area, getting a ride and cancelling it.
+- examples/ubercli.py: a fairly complete example that shows you how to ping, get a ride and cancel it.

 Authenticating a user